Common Mistakes People Make with Self-Insuring

-Not understanding the true costs of a lengthy care situation is often a reason many individuals and their advisers will not put a long-term care plan in place.
+Not understanding the true costs of a lengthy care situation is often the reason many individuals and their advisors will not put a long-term care plan in place.
 Although costs will vary depending on the amount and level of care being provided, many people are simply not aware or prepared for the expenses that can come from a prolonged care situation.
-Many cognitive situations will last for years requiring specialized care services which will be be quite expensive and can devastate the best savings plans.
+Many cognitive situations will last for years, requiring specialized care services which will be be quite expensive and can devastate the best savings plans.

 Income vs. Assets

 Income pays expenses, not assets.
 Many individuals often assume because they have assets they will be able to afford to pay for their long-term care expenses.
 However, often overlooked are the many problems that come from trying to convert assets into income.
 Taxes and market timing will have a direct effect on converting assets to income.
 Personal and emotional consequences are often overlooked as well.
 Think of the issues of having to sell a family home or business in order to generate the needed income due to an unexpected care need.

 Not Understanding Options